 Scholarly Commons Citation

 Areen, Judith C., "Governing Board Accountability: Competition, Regulation and Accreditation" (2010).
 Georgetown Law Faculty Publications and Other Works.
-Paper 373.
+373.